oneclickdapp/ethereum-auth/README.md

 Add the result as `ETHEREUM_JWT_SECRET` to your .env file.

 Done!
-You can use your shiny new Ethereum auth, just like any other RedwoodJS auth.
-Here's a quick example.
-Read more in the official RedwoodJS docs https://redwoodjs.com/docs/authentication
+You can use your shiny new Ethereum auth.
+For a full example see https://github.com/oneclickdapp/redwood-ethereum-login-demo.
+In the meantime, here's a quick snippet to get you started.

 ```js
 // web/src/pages/LoginPage/LoginPage.js